endurantgames/52-first-dates/src/date_night/role_opportunity.md

 so, they can describe how their response prevents the interruption.

 ::::::::::::::::::::::::::: example ::::::::::::::::::::::::::::::::::::::::::::
 Here's an example.
-Let's say that one of the Fronters just played the Two of []{.spades} Spades, and described a witty comment from the System.
+Let's say that one of the Collective just played the Two of []{.spades} Spades, and described a witty comment from the System.

 But you play the Two of Hearts in response.
 According to the event table,